abeatrix/XMLValidator/README.md

 # XMLValidator

-Goal: Design a system that read XML files then process the files before feeding the output to a reporting system.
+Goal: Design a system that read XML files then process the data before feeding the output to a reporting system.

 ## Constrains:
 * receive one record at a time